Applying Skolem Sequences to Gracefully Label New Families of Triangular Windmills: Dutch Windmills with Three Pendant Triangles

-\begin{pf}For Type $(d)$, consider $hS_{7}=\left(3,4,7,3,2,4,2,5,6,7,1,1,5,0,6\right).$ This sequence has three pivots, which are $1,2$, and $3$.
-This gives us a near graceful labelling of a Type $(d)$ dutch windmill with $7$ blocks.
-The rest of the proof is analogous to the steps taken to prove Lemma~\ref{typea}, by using Lemma~\ref{bound} with $hS_{7}$ to obtain a (near) graceful labelling of Type $(d)$ dutch windmill with $n$ blocks for $n \geq 22$.
-Table~\ref{ttyped} provides Skolem and hooked Skolem sequences with three pivots of order $8 \leq n \leq 21,$ each of which gives a (near) graceful labelling of a Type $(d)$ dutch windmill with $n$ blocks.
+\begin{lemma} Any Type $(d)$ Dutch windmill with at least $5$ blocks is graceful or near graceful.\end{lemma} \begin{pf}For Type $(d)$, consider $hS_{7}=\left(3,4,7,3,2,4,2,5,6,7,1,1,5,0,6\right)$.
+This sequence has three pivots, which are $1,2$, and $3$.
+This gives us a near graceful labelling of a Type $(d)$ Dutch windmill with $7$ blocks.
+The rest of the proof is analogous to the steps taken to prove Lemma~\ref{typea}, by using Lemma~\ref{bound} with $hS_{7}$ to obtain a (near) graceful labelling of Type $(d)$ Dutch windmill with $n$ blocks for $n \geq 22$.
+Table~\ref{ttyped} provides Skolem and hooked Skolem sequences with three pivots of order $8 \leq n \leq 21,$ each of which gives a (near) graceful labelling of a Type $(d)$ Dutch windmill with $n$ blocks.

 \end{pf}